federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 ### MP.6: Description Distance Ratio

-The implementation of the description distance ratio for k-Nearest Neighbors is taken from Udacity' solution to [12].
+The implementation of the description distance ratio for k-Nearest Neighbors is taken from Udacity's solution to [12].

 ### MP.7: Performance Evaluation 1

-caption: distribution of keypoints' neighborhood size
+caption: distribution of keypoints' neighborhood size (default arguments)

 | Metrics | Harris | Shi-Tomasi | FAST | BRISK | ORB | AKAZE | SIFT | SURF |
 |:----------|------:|------:|------:|------:|------:|------:|------:|------:|